Below is a reproduction of the CFNU Position Statement on COVID-19, which was updated and published in PDF form on December 16, 2020.

 The federal government has committed to procuring and allocating the necessary PPE to provinces, including fit-tested NIOSH-approved N95 respirators.

-In light of the fact that the Public Health Agency of Canada (PHAC) has now formally acknowledged that one of the main routes of transmission for COVID-19 is from infected individuals, who spread the virus through respiratory droplets and aerosols generated when they cough, shout, talk or sing, and that these aerosolized particles may linger in the air and be inhaled [Public Health Agency of Canada.
-(2020, November 3) COVID-19: main modes of transmission], governments and employers must enhance their procurement measures to secure respiratory protection (fit-tested N95 respirators or better) so as to protect health care workers caring for presumed and confirmed cases of COVID-19.
+The Public Health Agency of Canada (PHAC), the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) have now formally acknowledged that one of the main routes of transmission for COVID-19 is from infected individuals, who spread the virus through both large and small fine respiratory droplets as well as aerosol particles generated when they cough, shout, talk, sing or breathe, and that aerosolized particles may linger in the air and be inhaled.
+In light of this fact, governments and employers must secure respiratory protection (fit-tested N95 respirators or better) so as to protect health care workers caring for presumed and confirmed cases of COVID-19.

 Examples of administrative controls: employers’ pandemic plan; active screening protocols; respiratory protection program; enhanced environmental cleaning; application of precautions (droplet and aerosol (small droplets and particles which linger in the air), contact, airborne); safe patient transportation policies; training, testing and drilling; education, surveillance and auditing practices; visitor restriction and protection policies; policies on procuring, supplying and accessibility of adequate and appropriate PPE; provincial/territorial and federal guidance and directives to adequately protect workers from the risk of inhaling the virus via the aerosol/airborne route.